selinaZitrone/notebook_demo/Get Started - Vault.md

 - **[Zotero integration](https://github.com/mgmeyers/obsidian-zotero-integration)**: With this plugin you can connect your Zotero library with Obsidian and create literature notes, citations and bibliographies.
 Used in
 	- [[#📚Literature notes from Zotero]]

-### Calendar - create daily and weekly notes with one click
-Adds the little calendar with the days and the weeks to your notebook.
-You can find the calendar in the bottom left corner or in the right side bar of the Obsidian editor.
-Clicking on a date or week automatically creates a daily/weekly note for that day/week using the respective template from the template.
-The calendar also shows you which day has open tasks (little dot below the day week).

-Works well together with: [[Get Started - Vault#Periodic notes|Periodic notes]], [[Get Started - Vault#Templater|Templater]]
 ### Dataview - Automatically query information in your vault
 Provides a JavaScript API and pipeline-based query language for filtering, sorting, and extracting data from Markdown pages.
 It is used within the Daily and Weekly files, e.g. [[2023-W34#🌴 Daily log files of the week]] and the [[Overview]] file of literature notes.